istio/istio/tools/deb/README.md

 There are few types.

-1. The main bound listener on 15001 - this is where iptables redirects
+1. The main bound listener on 15001

 2. For each HTTP port in the cluster, there is one listener on tcp://0.0.0.0/port - defining mixer attributes and asking for route config.
 This is for outbound requests.